 - In Use – Data is captured from screenshots, clipboards, printers, USB disks and other removable media etc.

-Each category should be broken down by a business, along with the classification of the information and data (e.g. level of sensitivity and risk).
+As a business, you should break down each category, along with the classification of the information and data (e.g. level of sensitivity and risk).
 Only when you understand what data you have and what risks you ace can you start to think about controls.
-The controls will vary significantly by sector, but there are a number of solutions you can implement to ensure your information remains secure.
+The controls vary significantly by sector, but there are a number of solutions you can implement to secure your information.

 How can I keep my sensitive data secure?